17kaushalsingh/Graphs/7 Shortest Path/README.md

 - Relax all edges in sequential order for n-1 times
 - Relax: dst[u] + wt < dst[v] ==> update dst[v]
 - If relaxation can be done for n-th time ==> Negative Weighted Cycle Detected
+- Why N-1?
+Each iteration updates dst of 1 node
 ## Code
 ```cpp
 class Solution {